Sam-Ban/helloworld/readme.md

-Hi This is the initial commit
+Hi This is the initial commit \
+Created a new Commit for generating a merge conflict \
-This is 2nd commit
+This is 2nd commit. ajkhsdhfkasdhfklasdlf \

+And this line as well.
+Samik "evil laugh"